-A citizen of Iran needs a visa when traveling to the Schengen area.
+All citizens of Iran need a visa when travelling to the Schengen area.

-Foreign nationals residing in Iran has to present a valid work permit or residence permit of Iran.
+If you are legally and permanently residing in Iran you can apply for a visa at the Embassy of Finland in Tehran.
+Foreign nationals residing in Iran have to present a valid work permit or residence permit of Iran.

-A Schengen visa is applied for at the embassy or consulate of the main destination country of the travel in that country where the applicant legally resides.
-If the country of destination is Finland, the visa must be applied for at the Finnish Mission.
-If no main destination can be determined, the visa must be applied for at the embassy or consulate of the Schengen country whose external border the applicant intends to cross first.
+A visa is applied for at the embassy or consulate of the main destination country.
+If no main destination country can be determined, the visa must be applied for at the embassy of the Schengen country which you will enter first.

 A Schengen visa application form can be downloaded from below.
-It can be filled in electronically and printed.
 You can also get application forms at the Embassy.